Stock, Essex

-Stock is a village and civil parish in the Chelmsford district of Essex, England. in south Essex, England.
-It is about 6 mi south of Chelmsford, the county town, and about 2.5 miles north of Billericay.
-At the 2021 census the parish had a population of 2,156.
+Stock is a village and civil parish in the City of Chelmsford district of Essex, England.
+It lies about 6 mi south of Chelmsford (the county town) and about 2.5 mi north of Billericay.
+At the 2021 census, the parish had a population of 2,156.

 History

 The origins of the village are uncertain and are subject to debate.
-Archaeological finds suggest that during the Iron Age period there was a settlement on the site.
-The Domesday Book of 1086 does not mention Stock.
+Archaeological finds suggest that there was a settlement on the site during the Iron Age period.
+The Domesday Book of 1086, however, does not mention Stock.

 The first documentary evidence of the settlement dates from the 13th century.
-Until the 16th century, the village was known as Hereward Stock / Stoke or variations thereof.
+Until the 16th century, the village was known as Hereward Stock, Stoke or variations thereof.

 Stock historically formed part of the ancient parish of Buttsbury, which had its parish church of St Mary's in an isolated location at the western edge of the parish.
-From at least the 12th century there was a chapel of ease dedicated to All Saints at Stock.
-Stock was more central to the parish and by medieval times had become the main village in Buttsbury parish.
+From at least the 12th century, there was a chapel of ease dedicated to All Saints at Stock.
+Stock was more central to the parish and, by medieval times, had become the main village in Buttsbury parish.
 The chapelry of Stock subsequently became a separate parish.
-The area ceded to the new parish of Stock was relatively small, with north-eastern parts of the built up area of Stock around the High Street remaining in Buttsbury parish, forming part of a long salient of Buttsbury parish which skirted around the northern edge of Stock.
+The area ceded to the new parish of Stock was relatively small, with north-eastern parts of the built up area of Stock around the High Street remaining in Buttsbury, forming part of a long salient which skirted around the northern edge of the village.
 As late as the 19th century, this area around Stock's High Street was where most of the houses in Buttsbury parish were located; the built up area was sometimes described as being Stock and Buttsbury intermingled.

 The civil parish of Stock was enlarged in 1881 to take in the Crondon area north of the village, which had been a detached part of the parish of Orsett.
-The parish was further enlarged in 1936 when the parish of Buttsbury was abolished, gaining the parts of Stock village which had been in Buttsbury parish and the rural area to the west around Buttsbury Church as well.
-In 1955 the parish also gained rural areas to the east of the village from South Hanningfield and West Hanningfield.
+It was further enlarged in 1936 when the parish of Buttsbury was abolished, thereby gaining the remaining parts of Stock village and the rural area to the west around the church.
+In 1955, the parish also gained rural areas to the east of the village from South Hanningfield and West Hanningfield.

+Governance

+In the UK Parliament, Stock lies in the constituency of Maldon.
+Since 1992, it has been represented by Sir John Whittingdale of the Conservative Party.

+Stock is a part of the City of Chelmsford district and also has its own parish council.